top of page

 3. Essential Items To Pack.

-The most important things you need to pack are your allergy & asthma emergency medications {unexpired}, action plan, a good supply of wipes for hands and surfaces, and a flexible mindset.
+The most important things you need to pack are your allergy & asthma emergency medications {unexpired}, food allergy and asthma emergency action plans, a good supply of wipes for hands and surfaces, a few safe snacks for the road, and a flexible mindset.

 4. More Things To Pack.

 When you drive, packing 'light' is less of a consideration.
 So, think about bringing a cooler and an extra suitcase stocked with your favorite allergy-friendly foods and mixes {pancakes anyone?}.
-If you have the trunk space, consider bringing a minimalist kitchen box — with a pot, pan, baking sheet, small crockpot, cooking utensils.
-While not the most green, throw in some disposable eating utensils and paper plates while you're at it.
+If you have the trunk space, consider bringing a minimalist kitchen box — with a pot, pan, baking sheet, small crockpot, toaster, cooking utensils.
+Don't forget wipes and a dish brush/sponge while you're at it.
+While not the most green, throw in some disposable eating utensils, paper plates, and paper towels while you're at it.

 5. Zero-in On Grocery Stores.

 Grocery stores are great sources of packaged, labeled food when you're on-the-go.
 A little research can help you find grocery stores along your travel route and at your destination.
-Try to only buy foods you've eaten safely before.
-It is NOT the time to experiment with new foods when you're on the road.
+Target and Walmart are carrying ever increasing numbers of allergy-friendly packaged goods and they have locations nationwide.
+Only buy foods you've eaten safely before if humanly possible.
+It's not the time to experiment with new foods when you're on a road trip.

 If you opt to stay at a hotel or in a vacation rental, beyond alerting the staff about your food allergies before you arrive, be sure you sanitize surfaces and wash all the cookware and dishes provided as soon as you check-in.